 It’s OK to pass.
 We all have our preferences, and those are OK.

 Bonus promise: There will be hot sex scenes.
-Because, ultimately, isn’t that what we’re all here for?
+Because I love those.

 Graphic courtesy of Freepik